 The Responsible disclosure procedure describes how to report a detected vulnerability.

-Reports need to be clear and contain the steps necessary to reproduce the vulnerability.
+Reports must be clear and contain the steps necessary to reproduce the vulnerability.
 The steps need to be in the body of the message.
-Even though images, movies and other files may be added for clarification, they are routinely not opened because of security concerns regarding unsolicited attachments and links.
-Reports with the details in a PDF attachment are not acceptable!
+Even though images, movies, and other files may be added for clarification, they are routinely not opened because of security concerns regarding unsolicited attachments and links.
+Reports with the details in a PDF, DOC(x), or other attachments are unacceptable and will be discarded!

-It may take up to five business days for us to analyze a report and find it of sufficient quality.
+It may take up to five business days for us to analyze and find a report of sufficient quality.
 It makes no sense to inquire about progress earlier.

 We want to thank everybody who reported a vulnerability in a responsible way in our Hall of Fame.